Oriental philosophy and the Immune System

 So, get Yin Qiao San asap if you want to try this strategy.

 P.S.
-If you have an auto immune disorder seek medical advice before taking herbal medicine.
+If you have an existing auto immune disorder seek medical advice before taking herbal medicine.

 Other things which help the immune system: green tea.
 Take this with a sprig of mint.
 Make a flask of tea and sip it throughout the day.
 When I worked in Chinese hospitals, we did this all the time.